emanuel-metzenthin/KELOS-on-Kafka/README.md

 The concept of local outliers was first brought up by Breunig et al. in [1].
 They were detected by computing the so called *local outlier factor* (LOF), a metric that measures the k-nearest neighbor distance of a point relative to the k-nearest neighbor distance of the points k-nearest neighbors.
 Though originally a batch computation, it has since been adapted to the streaming case by computing the LOF in an incremental way [2].
 This was further improved upon with MiLOF [3], an algorithm that reduces the memory usage and time complexity of the outlier detection.

 All these algorithms use the local outlier factor for ranking the outliers, but there are other approaches as well.
-One of them is Kernel density estimation (KDE), a statistical technique for estimating probability density functions.
+One of them is kernel density estimation (KDE), a statistical technique for estimating probability density functions.
 It was first used for outlier detection in [5] then improved upon in [6].
 The KELOS algorithm [4] implemented in this repository is the first to adapt KDE-based outlier detection to the streaming scenario.

+There are also other notions of outliers besides the local density approach.
+One of them is the distance-based notion, where again multiple definitions exist.
+An example for distance-based definition is the distance-threshold definition, where a point is an outlier if there are less than k other points within a distance of R around the point.
+Examples for algorithms to detect these outliers in data streams include [7] and [8].

 # 5 Architecture